lab64makerspace/intro2PCBdesign/Overview & Details/Week_0/Week_0_Content/README.md

 Here is another super cute board!

 <img src="../images/reindeer.gif" width="500"/>

+Doesn't that make you want to build something FUN!?!?

 * __You want to measure / compare component performance in situ__